-Black-sand beaches are less common on the islands, but are quite a sight to behold.
-Inorganic in origin (meaning their formation was only a result of erosion) these black-coloured beaches are the result of grinded lava flows.
-Though this tougher rock is harder to erode, it only requires a couple million years to become a night-shaded beach.
-Urbina Bay, on Isabela Island, is one of the Galapagos’ most iconic black beaches and is visited on the La Pinta’s Western Islands Itinerary.
+Black-sand beaches are less common on the islands but are quite a sight to behold.
+Inorganic in origin (meaning their formation was only a result of erosion) these black-colored beaches are the result of ground lava flows.
+Though this tougher rock is harder to erode, it only requires a couple of million years to become a night-shaded beach.
+Urbina Bay, on Isabela Island, is one of the Galapagos’ most iconic black beaches.

-While on your Galapagos adventure, at some point you will certainly disembark on a brown-, orange- or beige-coloured beach.
-Why is it that one place can have so many different-coloured beaches?
-The reason is their different formation processes – organic, inorganic, or both – which all depend on the composition of the sea floor, island terrain, temperature of the water and fauna that roams the area.
+While on your Galapagos adventure, at some point you will certainly disembark on a brown-, orange- or beige-colored beach.
+Why is it that one place can have so many different-colored beaches?
+The reason is their different formation processes – organic, inorganic, or both – which all depend on the composition of the seafloor, island terrain, temperature of the water, and fauna that roams the area.

-When seen from a distance, olive-coloured beaches glow with a silky sheen.
-The green shade of these kinds of beaches is inorganic in origin, and comes from the presence of a volcanic crystal called olivine that gets mixed with tuff rock.
+When seen from a distance, olive-colored beaches glow with a silky sheen.
+The green shade of these kinds of beaches is inorganic in origin and comes from the presence of a volcanic crystal called olivine that gets mixed with tuff rock.
 Olivine is a specific rock that only crystalizes in the depths of the volcanic crust.
 For it to find its way up to the surface of the planet it requires a powerful explosion from deep inside the Earth’s crust.
-The moment the eruption takes palce, olivines that are incrusted in tuff rocks are later eroded by sea currents over a long period of time.
-During your exploration of the Western Islands aboard Yacht La Pinta, you will visit Punta Cormorant on Floreana – one of the most stunning visitor sites in the archipelago.
+The moment the eruption takes place, olivines that are encrusted in tuff rocks are later eroded by sea currents over a long period of time.
+During your exploration of the Western Islands aboard Yacht La Pinta, you will visit Cormorant Point on Floreana – one of the most stunning visitor sites in the archipelago.
 There, your expedition leader will sometimes take a sample of the sand to see it through the stereoscope aboard.
 You will marvel at the many shades of gorgeous olivine.
 Just remember it is not allowed to take a single speck of rock with you out of the islands!
-So soak in the moment and let the olivine’s shine remain as a part of your dearest memories.
+So soak at the moment and let the olivine’s shine remain as a part of your dearest memories.

-A potent red colour, often times resembling iron oxide, is the shade you will find not only on many of the trails you will walk around the islands, but some of its beaches as well.
-These inorganic beachs are the result of the erosion of tuff stone with a high concentration of iron, which gives it that intense orange-reddish tone which also happens to be pretty appealing to the eyes.
+A potent red color, oftentimes resembling iron oxide, is the shade you will find not only on many of the trails you will walk around the islands but some of its beaches as well.
+These inorganic beaches are the result of the erosion of tuff stone with a high concentration of iron, which gives it that intense orange-reddish tone which also happens to be pretty appealing to the eyes.

-If it’s Earth’s colour palette you are interested in, then check out both the Western and Eastern Islands Itineraries to give yourself an even more enriching Galapagos experience.
-If you have a little more time on your hands and want to have an even more comprehensive view of this magical archipelago, why not combine both itineraries and fill your colour quota for the days to come?
+If it’s Earth’s color palette you are interested in, then check out both the Western and Eastern Islands Itineraries to give yourself an even more enriching Galapagos experience.
+If you have a little more time on your hands and want to have an even more comprehensive view of this magical archipelago, why not combine both itineraries and fill your color quota for the days to come?